How Does a DUI Affect My Car Insurance Rate?

 1. Take a Defensive Driver Class

 We know you’ve already taken a ton of court-ordered classes to get your license back.
 Unfortunately, those don’t count for a discount on your insurance.
 However, there are courses available in almost every state that can give you a discount.
+It is always important to keep in mind that any type of infraction affects your driving record.

 If you’re curious which defensive driver classes we can offer discounts for, contact us for more information today!